20 Best Cities to Visit on a Cruise to Spain

 Alhambra Palace sunset

-You can visit Juderia, or the Jewish quarter, and learn about the Jewish local community’s cultural heritage, or head to the Alcaiceria market, housing a Great Bazaar of Granada, a perfect spot to shop for Arabic craftwork, ceramics, and Moroccan herbs.
+You can visit Juderia, or the Jewish quarter, and learn about the Jewish local community’s cultural heritage.
+Head to the Alcaiceria market, housing a Great Bazaar of Granada, a perfect spot to shop for Arabic craftwork, ceramics, and Moroccan herbs.

 Explore Granada tours and activities